ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

     </audio>
 </div>

 [uynet](https://osu.ppy.sh/beatmaps/artists/453), known as an osu! featured artist and for his love for the piano and overwhelmingly cute stuff, returns with a brand new song for the osu!taiko World Cup 2026.
-Energitic and upbeat with a catchy melody, [Lunar Eclipse](https://osu.ppy.sh/beatmapsets/2530668#taiko/5593610) is the most recent addition to his featured artist listing and the HR2 slot in the Quarterfinals pool mapped by [X a v y](https://osu.ppy.sh/users/3738344) and [5_5](https://osu.ppy.sh/users/6853438).
+[Lunar Eclipse](https://osu.ppy.sh/beatmapsets/2530668#taiko/5593610) is the most recent addition to his featured artist listing and the HR2 slot in the Quarterfinals pool mapped by [X a v y](https://osu.ppy.sh/users/3738344) and [5_5](https://osu.ppy.sh/users/6853438).
 For anyone who missed the showcase, we present the video below!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/lPRDPSB5Nj0" frameborder="0" allowfullscreen></iframe>